ebikatsudon/VTubeStudio/Animations.md

 Animations can be created with the Animator in the Live2D Cubism Editor.
-Once your animation is done, select File  Export for Runtime  Export motion file.
+Once your animation is done, select **File → Export for Runtime → Export motion file**.

 This will give you _.motion3.json_ files (Live2D animation files) that can be read by VTube Studio.
 Put them in the same folder as your VTS model or a subfolder.